MacGregor Ranch 1

 Meadowdale Ranch

-Meadowdale Ranch consisted of three landowners located right off of highway 36 and next to Hermit Park open space.
+Meadowdale Ranch is a project consisting of three landowners located right off of Highway 36, next to Hermit Park open space.
 A good chunk of the properties on this project focused on meadow restoration.
-Due to years of fire suppression young trees remain in meadows that would of normally been killed by frequent fire running through.
-To combat this we pushed the meadow and forest boundary back to its historical position using evidence on the ground as well as historical imagery.
-Like much of the rest of the Estes Valley species composition was a concern and Douglas-fir and Spruce were in higher density than historically present.
-With out fire these species will out compete ponderosa pine and aspen which is a huge resource concern.
+Due to years of fire suppression, young trees remain in meadows that would normally have been removed by periodic fire events.
+To combat this, the Conservation District pushed the meadow and forest boundary back to its historical position using evidence on the ground as well as historical imagery.
+Like much of Estes Valley, species composition was a concern and Douglas-Fir and Spruce were in higher density than historically present.
+In the absence of periodic fire events these species will out compete Ponderosa Pine and Aspen, leading to a resource concern.

 Benefits